 Choosing to work within a specific niche or market helps to create your authority with clients.
 If clients can see you have experience with a specific market, they may be more apt to hire you for their projects.
 On the contrary, if a client sees that you work with a variety of markets, they might feel that you won’t understand their needs.

 When you work within a specific niche, you get a behind-the-scenes look at that market’s lingo and how clients like to do things.
 This can translate over into future conversations with potential clients and show them you understand their needs.
 Pick a niche that interests you and you’ll be even more satisfied doing the work.

 You have heard the phrase, “Practice makes perfect.”
 This stands true for nearly everything we do in life, including copyediting.
 As a copyeditor, it’s important to practice your process in editing.
 Don’t simply read over something once and then submit it.
 Find a rhythm that helps you engage with the piece to make it the best it can be.

 Also, it helps to find publications of all sorts online to review and develop your copyediting skills.
 Think of ways the publication could have been written differently to draw in more sales.
-Join Brie Greenhalgh with The Editing Academy to learn about copyediting and create a routine that works for you.
+Join Phon Baille with Edit Republic in this free masterclass to learn about copyediting and create a routine that works for you.

 3. Familiarize Yourself With Copyediting Tools

 There are several tools available to use for copyediting purposes to make your work even better.

 - Grammarly – a platform that uses artificial intelligence as an assistant in writing to catch grammar and spelling mistakes in addition to making suggestions on engagement and delivery mistakes, such as in marketing.
 The platform offers a free version and a paid option.

 - PerfectIt – an app created by Microsoft to help find grammar and spelling mistakes that other checkers don’t find.
 It is a paid app that is purchased on an annual basis.